-To ensure a fair and transparent method of event organisers booking events organisers should apply for events by 1st September before the calendar year the event is to be held in.
-This process will ensure that the best events for the district with the best organisers will be chosen to trade in the district.
+To ensure a fair and transparent method of event organisers booking events, organisers should apply to the licensing team using a special event application form for events by 1st September before the calendar year the event is to be held in.
+The application process will ensure that the best events for the district with the best organisers will be chosen to trade in the district.
 Applicants that wish to be considered during the bidding process must submit a complete online Special Event Organiser application form including all the relevant documents.
 The applicant must provide all the information they wish to be considered as part of the bidding process, information will not be accepted after the closing date of bids.
 Applications will be accepted after the bidding deadline, however, if the dates are already in use, the city is saturated with special events, a similar event has already been booked in or other relevant factor the special event application will be rejected.
 Incomplete applications will not be considered as part of the bidding process.
-The appropriate deposit must also be included with the application.
+The appropriate deposit must also be included with the application, this deposit is non-refundable on cancellation of the event.
 The application must be submitted as stated in this policy.
-After the bidding process will be judged on a first come first served basis.
+Bids received after the bidding process will be judged on a first come first served basis.
 No bookings for the following year will be taken until the bidding process has been completed.